Tyler Seguin Net Worth 2024

 After reaching 30 goals for the third straight season, Seguin sustained a cut to his Achilles tendon on March 17, 2016,[42] and was expected to miss 3–4 weeks at the end of the season.[43]
 He ultimately finished the 2015–16 season playing 72 games with 33 goals, 40 assists and 73 points.

 On November 24, 2017, Seguin recorded his 200th NHL goal in a 6–4 win over the Calgary Flames.[44]
 Seguin was named to the NHL All-Star Game for the fifth time on January 10, 2018.[45]
 He was previously selected for the 2012, 2015, 2016, and 2017 NHL All-Star games.
 He finished the 2017–18 season playing all 82 games and recording 40 goals, 38 assists and 78 points.
 The 40 goals was a career high in goals.
-He became only the third player in team history besides Jamie Benn and Mike Modano to have a 40 goal season.
-At the end of the 2017–18 season, Seguin was nominated for the King Clancy Memorial Trophy for the second time.[46]
+He became only the third player in team history besides Jamie Benn and Mike Modano to have a 40-goal season.
+At the end of the 2017–18 season, Seguin was nominated by the Stars for the King Clancy Memorial Trophy for the second time but was not named a top three finalist in the league.[46]

 On September 13, 2018, Seguin signed an eight-year, $78.8 million contract extension with the Stars.[47]
 Seguin finished the 2018–19 season playing all 82 games once more and leading his team in goals (33), assists (47) and points (80), respectively.
 His 47 assists tied the 2013–14 season for an individual career high in assists.